-In FY2023, our group implemented a project using the LEAP approach^{1} to gain an overall picture of our group's business and value chain's dependence and impact on biodiversity.
-Following an initial assessment of our group's business profile and key raw materials handled (soybeans, wheat, tomatoes, etc.) by ENCORE2, we worked with external experts to examine these further.
+In FY2023, our group implemented a project using the LEAP approach\1 to gain an overall picture of our group's business and value chain's dependence and impact on biodiversity.
+Following an initial assessment of our group's business profile and key raw materials handled (soybeans, wheat, tomatoes, etc.) by ENCORE\2, we worked with external experts to examine these further.
 The results confirmed that initiatives in the areas of water resource use, raw material procurement, and local environmental protection were of particular importance.
 Looking ahead, we will organize opportunities and risks, consider how our response to them, and prepare for more detailed information disclosure.

+Assess initial Assess Assess risks and opportunities (Assess) Respond

+impact and impact and and review

+dependencies dependencies disclosure

-Assess initial impact and dependencies (Locate) Assess impact and dependencies (Evaluate) Assess risks and opportunities (Assess) Respond and review disclosure (Prepare) Use ENCORE to assess the magnitude of dependencies and impacts on biodiversity and natural capital.
+(Locate) (Evaluate) (Prepare)

+Use ENCORE to assess the magnitude of dependencies and impacts on biodiversity and natural capital.
 Organize items to be confirmed in light of the business and value chain, and drawn from external voices to assess dependencies and impacts.
 Organize business risks and opportunities in areas with large dependencies and impacts.
 Respond to risks and opportunities; review and prepare information disclosure based on TNFD.

-1 LEAP approach: Guidance for private companies to assess their dependence and impact on nature.
+\1 LEAP approach: Guidance for private companies to assess their dependence and impact on nature.
 Raised by the Taskforce on Naturerelated Financial Disclosures (TNFD), an international organization that creates a framework for private companies and financial institutions to assess and disclose risks and opportunities related to natural capital and biodiversity.
-LEAP is an acronym for the following process: Locate: Identify contact points with nature
+LEAP is an acronym for the following process:

-- · Evaluate: Diagnose dependencies and impacts - Assess: Assess risks and opportunities - Prepare: Prepare to respond to and disclose risks and opportunities - 2 ENCORE (Exploring Natural Capital Opportunities, Risks and Exposure): Tool jointly-developed by the Natural Capital Finance Alliance (NCFA), an international network of financial institutions, the United Nations Environment Programme World Conservation Monitoring Center (UNEP-WCMC), and others, with the aim of understanding the impact of private companies on nature and the extent of their dependence.
+- $\boldsymbol{\cdot}$ Locate: Identify contact points with nature - Evaluate: Diagnose dependencies and impacts - $\boldsymbol{\cdot}$ Assess: Assess risks and opportunities - Prepare: Prepare to respond to and disclose risks and opportunities - \2 ENCORE (Exploring Natural Capital Opportunities, Risks and Exposure): Tool jointly-developed by the Natural Capital Finance Alliance (NCFA), an international network of financial institutions, the United Nations Environment Programme World Conservation Monitoring Center (UNEP-WCMC), and others, with the aim of understanding the impact of private companies on nature and the extent of their dependence.